 12 Things You Can do to Lower Your Auto Insurance Premium

-Most drivers make the assumption that there is nothing they can do to lower their insurance premium except changing their coverage, deductibles or even their insurance carrier.
+Most drivers make the assumption that there is nothing they can do to lower their insurance premium except change their coverage, deductibles or even their insurance carrier.
 This is not true.
-There are some very specific things a driver can do to impact the rate they are paying for their auto insurance.
-Some are easier than others and not all apply to every insurance carrier.
+There are some very specific things a driver can do to impact the rate they are paying for auto insurance.
+Some tasks are easier than others and not all apply to every insurance carrier.

 Below is a list of 12 things that you can do to potentially reduce your auto insurance premium.
-You are encouraged to speak with your insurance agent, to confirm that it may help reduce the amount you are paying for insurance coverage, prior to undertaking.
+You are encouraged to speak with your insurance agent, to reduce the amount you are paying for insurance coverage.